 It’s always a good idea to do as much testing as possible and mix up methods to obtain as much helpful information as you possibly can.

-The four stages of user research
+The four stages of user research methods and trends

 For starters, your task is to discover what you don’t know concerning the user’s needs.
 Before creating a new design, product, or service, this part is essential because it allows you to plan your path – and decide whether you should do the project or not.